-J. Steven Brown, Ph.D., P.E., Senior Vice Provost for Administration and Dean of Graduate Studies, is an ordinary professor of mechanical engineering.
-He supervises the administrators and staff in the Office of the Provost, including the Academic Budgets team.
-As Dean of Graduate Studies, he works collaboratively with faculty and administrators from CUA's 12 schools to enhance the academic quality of graduate programs, and provides leadership and support to the University's graduate mission.
-He handles all graduate academic appeals, and is the ex officio chair of the Committee on Appointments and Promotions of the Academic Senate.
+Caroline Sherman, Ph.D., Vice Provost for Administration and Dean of Graduate Studies, is an associate professor of history.
+She supervises the administrators and staff in the Office of the Provost.
+As Dean of Graduate Studies, she works collaboratively with faculty and administrators from CUA's 11 schools to enhance the academic quality of graduate programs, and provides leadership and support to the University's graduate mission.
+She handles all graduate academic appeals and is the ex officio chair of the Committee on Appointments and Promotions of the Academic Senate.

 Duilia de Mello, Ph.D., Vice Provost for Global Strategies, is an ordinary professor of physics.
 She is responsible for overseeing the University's international programs and initiatives, increasing the international presence of The Catholic University of America as a research institution, and supporting initiatives that engage faculty and students in experiences in research, teaching, and learning throughout the world.
 She supervises the Office of Global Strategies, which includes CUAbroad and the Intensive English Program.